West Nose Creek self guided walk

 These trees are part of a birthplace forest planted in 2007 for all of the children born that year.
 The neat thing about these forests is the diversity of tree species planted.
 How many different kinds of trees can you spot as you walk?

 Watch for evergreen coniferous (cone-bearing) trees like the often-confused spruce and pine.
-Spruce are the ones that look like Christmas trees and have a cone shape.
+Spruces are the ones that look like Christmas trees and have a cone shape.
 Their needles are short and come straight out of the branch.
 Pine have much longer needles, which are usually bundled in groups.

-When in doubt you can shake hands with a tree branch and see how it feels.
+When in doubt, you can shake hands with a tree branch and see how it feels.
 Is it a:

 • Spiky spruce